steve12345585/SnipeOffice/external/onlineupdate/README.md

 ## Note

-The updater executable should not depend on any other dynamic library in the LibreOffice installation as we would need to copy that one also to a temporary directory during update.
+The updater executable should not depend on any other dynamic library in the SnipeOffice installation as we would need to copy that one also to a temporary directory during update.
 We can't update any library or executable that is currently in use.
 For the updater executable we solve this problem by copying the updater before using it to a temporary directory.